 Daz reflects the experiences and biases of its creator, especially now before you, the clients, contribute your own needs and biases.
 My statements below may help you understand why Daz has been created in this way and not some other ways.

-The assets have risk characteristics but they have to be combined with both the portfolio purpose and the manager’s decision model.
+The assets have risk characteristics, but they have to be integrated with both the portfolio objective and the manager’s decision model.

 The Daz toolkits are small, specialist, complementary and built to be used interactively by the analyst.
 They will not replace a large self-contained application, in most cases, but they will greatly improve the ability of analysts to understand the data and the models while building analyses and reports that ‘fit’ the portfolios.

 I love music: the complexity, range, subtlety and detail.
 It is quite like financial markets and in some unexpected ways.

 There is the performance in the symphony hall, there is the recording of the performance, there is the CD of the performance and finally there is the MP3 download of the performance.
 Only one is the original and it existed only at a moment in time.
 A 128 kbs MP3 version has less than 10% of the actual data content of the CD.
 The complexity is that MP3 is not just a reduced copy of the CD.
 It is better understood as an active description of the music on the CD.
 Active in that the MP3 standard is parameterized set of rules and logic that makes MP3.
 ‘Description’ in that the logical rules describe how the sample data work together to create the semblance of the original sound, as determined by Fraunhofer, while significantly reducing the amount of data.
 The MP3 version is not the same as the CD, which is not the same as the recording, which is not the same as the performance.
 Each stage has reduced the dynamic range, detail and speed of the original music.
 In return, each stage has provided benefits in terms of portability, playability and reduced cost.
 A symphony has been data-compressed to a download!

 So it is with statistics, including the risk and performance measures we all use for financial investments.